 At the Federal level, all draft rules created under the Obama Administration related to the Every Student Succeeds Act (ESSA), which replaced No Child Left Behind, have been formally repealed by an act of the US Congress.
 It is not clear what the road ahead will look like for the regulations related to this new federal law or when they will be enacted.
 Our State Department of Education is proceeding with the final process to develop the State Education Plan that is required by the law and they expect to submit the plan to the Federal DOE by the end of March.
 It is not clear what will be done with these state plans.
 Hopefully, stakeholders including local boards of education have not wasted their time and energy this past year working to help come up with these plans only to have them discarded by the new administration.

 On 3/2, I participated in the Read Across America Celebration (Dr. Seuss Day) by reading a book to students at the Whiting School.
 The students were all very engaged and respectful.
 They also were very inquisitive with their questions after the reading of the book.

 NJ School Boards Association

-The next meeting of the Manchester Township Board of Education will be held on March 15th at the Ridgeway Elementary School beginning at 7:30 PM.
+The next meeting of the Manchester Township Board of Education will be held on April 26 at the Ridgeway Elementary School beginning at 7:30 PM.
 This meeting will include the Public Budget Hearing for the district's proposed 2017-18 school budget.